-Couples clutching AR-15 rifles exchange wedding vows
+Couples clutching AR-15 rifles renew wedding vows

 (CNN)This wasn't your average marriage rededication ceremony.

-Hundreds of people gathered to receive blessings, some clutching unloaded AR-15 rifles, when they exchanged or renewed wedding vows Wednesday, according to CNN affiliate WFMZ-TV.
+Hundreds of parishioners gathered at a Pennsylvania church Wednesday to exchange or renew their wedding vows -- some clutching unloaded AR-15 rifles, according to CNN affiliate WFMZ-TV.

-The event was led by Pastor Hyung Jin Moon at the controversial Sanctuary Church in Newfoundland, Pennsylvania.
+The event was led by Pastor Hyung Jin Moon at the controversial Sanctuary Church in Newfoundland.

 Guns were zip-tied at the door and ammunition was not allowed in the church, WFMZ reported.
-It said the nearby Wallenpaupack Area School District moved students of a nearby elementary school to other campuses
+It said the Wallenpaupack Area School District moved students of a nearby elementary school to other campuses

 'Not in our town'

-The event was held two weeks after a gunman killed 17 people with an AR-15 in a mass shooting in Parkland, Florida.
+AR-15 semiautomatic rifles are similar to the weapons used in a massacre that left 17 people dead at a Florida high school two weeks ago.

 Church members say the ceremony was scheduled months before the Parkland shooting, and they were following God's will to honor the Second Amendment, according to the affiliate.

-Protesters angered by what they described as the insensitivity and timing of the ceremony gathered in front of the church Monday, two days before the event.
+Protesters angered by what they described as the insensitivity and timing of the ceremony gathered in front of the church.

 "We do not believe in guns in church.
 Not in our town," Esther Clayton told WFMZ.